 Let's be honest, running 26 miles dressed as a chicken is hardly the simplest of tasks, is it?
-So if you're not taking part in the London Marathon on Saturday April 25 2015, be sure to show your support for those who are.
-Check out the race route below to find the best spectating spots and track down nearby pubs and bars for when all that cheering and applauding leaves you gasping for refreshment.
+So if you're not taking part in the London Marathon on Sunday April 26 2015, be sure to show your support for those who are.
+Heed the pointers below to find the best spectating spots and track down nearby pubs and bars for when all that cheering and applauding leaves you gasping for refreshment.

 The Start: Greenwich